 7. Wrongful Death Cases

 In extreme instances of a rideshare accident causing the death of someone, the victim’s family is entitled to pursue a wrongful death claim.
-In such situations, the claims come with large payouts and emotional damages in the form of funeral expenses, loss of earnings, and mental distress.
-Where the fault rested with the rideshare operator or driver, presenting the claim to court is an assurance of justice and compensation to the family.
+In such situations, the claims come with hefty payouts and emotional damages in the form of funeral expenses, loss of earnings, and mental distress.
+Where the fault rested with the rideshare operator or driver, presenting the claim is an assurance of justice and compensation to the family.

 For example, if the rideshare driver claims that another driver caused the accident, but there is insufficient evidence or witness testimony to support this, insurance companies may offer a low settlement or deny the claim altogether.